How many households in spend too much on housing?

 Cost burden varies for renters and homeowners.
 For example, during the Great Recession (2007–2009) unemployment rose, millions of homes entered foreclosure, and rental demand increased.
 By 2010, cost burden had increased among renters while staying flat among homeowner households.

-In 2019–2023, the share of owner households in metro areas that were cost burdened was 22.3%.
-The metro areas with the highest and lowest share of cost-burdened owner households were the Miami, FL area at 33.9% (highest) and Columbus, IN area at 13.0% (lowest).
-In Georgia, the highest and lowest were Columbus, GA area at 23.2% and Dalton, GA area at 13.4%.
+In 2019–2023, the share of owner households in metro areas that were cost burdened was 22.9%.
+(Metro areas are made up of a city with at least 50,000 people and the economically and socially interconnected counties.)
+The metro areas with the highest and lowest share of cost-burdened owner households were the Miami, FL area at 33.9% (highest) and Columbus, IN area, at 13% (lowest).
+Among the metros at least partially in Georgia, the highest and lowest were Columbus, GA area at 23.2% and Dalton, GA area at 13.4%.

 Share of owner households that spent at least 30% of their income on housing, 2019–2023

-In 2019–2023, the share of renter households in metro areas that were cost burdened was 51.1%.
-The metro areas in the US with the highest and lowest share of cost-burdened renter households were the Miami, FL area at 63.1% (highest) and Sheboygan, WI area at 31.9% (lowest).
-In Georgia, the highest and lowest were the Athens, GA area at 56.5% and the Dalton, GA area at 40.4%.
+In 2019–2023, the share of renter households in metro areas that were cost burdened was 51%.
+The metro areas in the US with the highest and lowest share of cost-burdened renter households were the Miami, FL area at 63.1% (highest) and the Sheboygan, WI area, at 31.9% (lowest).
+In Georgia, the highest and lowest were Athens, GA area at 56.5% and Dalton, GA area at 40.4%.

 Share of renter households that spent at least 30% of their income on housing, 2019–2023

-The difference between the cost-burdened share of owner and renter households was narrowest in Columbus, GA area, where cost burden was 25.5 percentage points higher among renters than owners, and highest in Macon, GA area where the gap was 37.5 percentage points.
-Within the state overall, the gap was 32.0 percentage points.
+The difference between the cost-burdened share of owner and renter households was narrowest in Brunswick, GA area, where cost burden was 23.4 percentage points higher among renters than owners, and highest in the Macon, GA area where the gap was 37.5 percentage points.
+Within Georgia overall, the gap was 30.2 percentage points.

 Keep exploring